The History and Controversies of Scientology

 — L. Ron Hubbard, quoted by Eric Barnes, Public Relations Chief of New York Church of Scientology.
 Sourced from Paulette Cooper.

-In the late 1970s, L. Ron Hubbard had grown to be so paranoid and untrusting that he retreated into the desert with only a few of his most trusted followers.
-The followers were a part of what was known as the Commodore’s Messengers Association (CMO).
+the late 1970s, L. Ron Hubbard began living in seclusion, accompanied by a few of his most trusted followers, who were a part of what was known as the Commodore’s Messengers Association (CMO).

 During the days of the Sea Org, the CMO was a group of mostly young women who were trained to be messengers, servants, and clones of Hubbard.
 It was also Hubbard’s intention that the children of the CMO would one day inherit the church.
 Plagued by poor health and betrayed by defecting Sea Org members, Hubbard lived in secrecy and was forced to relocate multiple times with his CMO companions.